kenorb-contrib/Genmod/readme.txt

 Note: The database itself will not be included in the backup, since it can be rebuilt using the files in the backup.

-Note: Multimedia files are also not included in the backup, and should be copied to a local computer on a regular basis.
+Note: Multimedia files can be included in the backup, but preferably they should be copied to a local computer manually, on a regular basis.

 Note: The SQL queries that are created by the Backup cannot be used to restore the database with tools like PhpMyAdmin.
 The data may contain